Databricks: Products

-Databricks develops and sells a cloud data platform using the marketing term "lakehouse", a portmanteau based on the terms "data warehouse" and "data lake".
-Databricks' lakehouse is based on the open source Apache Spark framework that allows analytical queries against semi-structured data without a traditional database schema.
+Databricks develops a cloud data platform referred to as a 'lakehouse', combining features of data warehouses and data lakes.
+The platform is built on the open-source Apache Spark framework, enabling analytical queries on semi-structured data without requiring a traditional database schema.
 In October 2022, Lakehouse received FedRAMP authorized status for use with the U.S. federal government and contractors.

+The company has also created Delta Lake, MLflow and Koalas, open source projects that span data engineering, data science and machine learning.

-Databricks' Delta Engine launched in June 2020 as a new query engine that layers on top of Delta Lake to boost query performance.
-It is compatible with Apache Spark and MLflow, which are also open source projects from Databricks.
+In June 2020, Databricks launched Delta Engine, a fast query engine for Delta Lake, compatible with Apache Spark and MLflow.

-In November 2020, Databricks introduced Databricks SQL (previously known as SQL Analytics) for running business intelligence and analytics reporting on top of data lakes.
-Analysts can query data sets directly with standard SQL or use product connectors to integrate directly with business intelligence tools like Tableau, Qlik, SigmaComputing, Looker, and ThoughtSpot.
+In November 2020, Databricks introduced Databricks SQL (previously called SQL Analytics) for running business intelligence and analytics reporting on top of data lakes.
+Analysts can query data sets with standard SQL or use connectors to integrate with business intelligence tools like Holistics, Tableau, Qlik, SigmaComputing, Looker, and ThoughtSpot.

 Databricks offers a platform for other workloads, including machine learning, data storage and processing, streaming analytics, and business intelligence.

-The company has also created Delta Lake, MLflow and Koalas, open source projects that span data engineering, data science and machine learning.
+In early 2024, Databricks released the Mosaic set of tools for customizing, fine-tuning and building AI systems.
+It includes AI Vector Search for building RAG models; AI Model Serving, a service for deploying, governing, querying and monitoring models fine-tuned or pre-deployed by Databricks; and AI Pretraining, a platform for enterprises to create their own LLMs.

+In March 2024, Databricks released its DBRX foundation model under the Databricks Open Model License.
+It has a mixture-of-experts architecture and is built on the MegaBlocks open-source project.
+DBRX cost $10 million to create.
+At the time of launch, it was the fastest open-source LLM, based on commonly used industry benchmarks.
+It beat other models like Llama 2 at solving logic puzzles and answering general knowledge questions, among other tasks.
+And while it has 136 billion parameters, it only uses 36 billion, on average, to generate outputs.
+DBRX also serves as a foundation for companies to build or customize their own AI models.
+Companies can also use proprietary data to generate higher-quality outputs for specific use cases.

 In addition to building the Databricks platform, the company has co-organized massive open online courses about Spark and a conference for the Spark community called the Data + AI Summit, formerly known as Spark Summit.

-Operations

-Databricks is headquartered in San Francisco.
-It also has operations in Canada, the United Kingdom, Netherlands, Singapore, Australia, Germany, France, Japan, China, South Korea, India, and Brazil.
+Collaborations

+In December 2024, Databricks along with Wiz and Workday has decided to run their products on top of AWS via the new button called "Buy with AWS button".

+In June 2025, Databricks announced a partnership with Google Cloud to integrate its Data Intelligence Platform with Google Cloud services.